hiero-ledger/hiero-mirror-node/docs/design/eoa-code-delegation.md

 The following transaction handlers will be modified to process `CodeDelegation`:

 - `EthereumTransactionHandler.java` - the `authorization_list` field from the `EthereumTransactionBody` needs to be saved
-  similarly to the other fields.
+  similarly to the other byte array fields.

 A child frame of the parent Ethereum transaction will be a `CryptoCreateTransaction` or a `CryptoUpdateTransaction` (depending on whether the affected EOA already exists or not).
 Their protobufs will be changed to have an additional